kandyshan/employee-attrition-dashboard/README.md

 - **Targeted Interventions**: Focus on Operations and IT departments for retention strategies, such as workload assessments, team restructuring, or enhanced engagement.
 - **Gender-Based Strategy**: Tailor retention plans to address factors causing higher male attrition.
-- **Compensation Review**: Ensure salary bands reflect market expectations and job demands, especially in lower-paying roles with high attrition.
+- **Compensation Review**: Ensure salary bands reflect market expectations and job demands, especially in lower-paying roles with high attrition like operations.
 - **HR as a Benchmark**: Investigate HR practices to replicate successful retention strategies in other departments.

 Proactively addressing these trends can lead to reduced turnover, improved morale, and long-term cost savings.